Psychology and Neuropsychology

 The neuropsychologist will write a report that will be sent to the physician who originally requested the evaluation and to any other professionals identified to receive the report.
 Results may occasionally be received the same day of testing.
 Generally, patients are invited to schedule a feedback session with the neuropsychologist on another day.
 The results will be explained and further recommendations may be made.
 Re-evaluation at a later date may be suggested to document changes in functioning after a procedure or modification in treatment, or after a length of time has passed.

-NADIA PARE, PhD, joined The Nebraska Medical Center in 2008 as a neuropsychologist.
+NADIA PARE, PhD, joined Nebraska Medicine in 2008 as a neuropsychologist.
 Specialties include: memory and aging, mild cognitive impairment, dementias, cerebrovascular disease and traumatic brain injury.

 ANGELA C. GLEASON, PhD, ABPP, joined Nebraska Medicine in 2006 as a neuropsychologist.
 Specialties include: memory disorders, movement disorders, cerebrovascular disease, autoimmune conditions, candidates for solid organ transplantation and other medical disorders.

-JAMES KAPPEN, EDD, ABPdN, FACPN joined the Nebraska Medical Center in 2010 as a neuropsychologist.
+JAMES KAPPEN, EDD, ABPdN, FACPN joined Nebraska Medicine in 2010 as a neuropsychologist.
 Specialties: pediatric neuropsychology, childhood psychiatric disorders, ADHD, learning disabilities, traumatic brain injuries, and candidates for solid organ transplantation.

 David Cates, PhD, Manager